couchbase/service-broker/README.md

 #### examples/broker.yaml

 This contains the service broker service, deployment, rolebinding and service account.
-When conbined with a configuration it should yield a working service broker service.
+When combined with a configuration it should yield a working service broker service.

 #### examples/clusterservicebroker.yaml